-Our management agreement with our Manager, our strategic alliance agreement between us and Freedom Mortgage and the acquisition and recapture agreements related to our Initial Excess MSRs and any other agreements that we may enter into with Freedom Mortgage in the future, whether pursuant to our strategic alliance agreement or otherwise, will be negotiated between related parties and their respective terms, including fees and other amounts payable, may not be as favorable to us as if they were negotiated on an arm's-length basis with unaffiliated third parties.
-In order to help minimize conflicts of interest with Freedom Mortgage, prior to entering into any transaction with Freedom Mortgage, an independent committee of our board of directors will review the material terms of any such transaction, including any pricing terms, to determine if the terms of the transaction are fair and reasonable.
+Our management agreement with our Manager, our strategic alliance agreements between us and Freedom Mortgage and the Excess MSR acquisition and recapture agreement related to our Initial Excess MSRs and any other agreements that we may enter into with Freedom Mortgage in the future, whether pursuant to our strategic alliance agreements or otherwise, have been or will be negotiated between related parties and their respective terms, including fees and other amounts payable, may not be as favorable to us as if they were negotiated on an arm's-length basis with unaffiliated third parties.
+In order to help minimize conflicts of interest with Freedom Mortgage, prior to entering into any transaction with Freedom Mortgage, our independent directors will review the material terms of any such transaction, including any pricing terms, to determine if the terms of the transaction are fair and reasonable.
 In particular, prior to entering into any such transaction, an independent committee of our board will review and approve the parameters and agreements related to flow purchases of Excess MSRs from, and bulk purchases of Excess MSR we may make with, Freedom Mortgage, as well as any parameters and agreements pursuant to which we may acquire from Freedom Mortgage prime jumbo mortgage loans or other loans or assets in the future.
 We expect to also retain an independent valuation service to assist our management and our independent directors in making pricing determinations on Excess MSR assets we purchase from Freedom Mortgage.

-Our business strategy is highly dependent upon the services provided by our Manager under the terms of our management agreement and our strategic alliance agreement with Freedom Mortgage.
+Our business strategy is highly dependent upon the services provided by our Manager under the terms of our management agreement and our strategic alliance agreements with Freedom Mortgage.
 Although our independent directors have the ability to terminate our management agreement in the case of a material breach of a term of the agreement by our Manager, because the termination of our management agreement would result in the loss of personnel key to running our business, our independent directors may be less willing to enforce vigorously the provisions of our management agreement against our Manager.
-Furthermore, the termination of our strategic alliance agreement with Freedom Mortgage would have a material adverse effect on certain aspects of our business.
+Furthermore, the termination of our strategic alliance agreements with Freedom Mortgage, primarily the flow and bulk Excess MSR purchase agreement, would have a material adverse effect on certain aspects of our business.

-Although we believe that our co-investment strategy under the strategic alliance agreement generally aligns our and Freedom Mortgage's economic interests with respect to Excess MSRs, Freedom Mortgage is a separate and distinct company with its own business interests and will be under no obligation to maintain its current business strategy.
-In addition, to the extent we seek to leverage Freedom Mortgage's relationships with third parties to generate future investment opportunities, Freedom Mortgage will be under no obligation to co-invest with us in the future or assist us in generating such opportunities, other than pursuant to the terms of our strategic alliance agreement.
-Freedom Mortgage will be under no obligation, under the terms of the strategic alliance agreement or otherwise, to offer prime jumbo mortgage loans or other residential mortgage assets other than Excess MSRs and Freedom Mortgage may offer those assets to third parties without offering such assets to us.
+Although we believe that our co-investment strategy under our strategic alliance agreements generally aligns our and Freedom Mortgage's economic interests with respect to Excess MSRs, Freedom Mortgage is a separate and distinct company with its own business interests and will be under no obligation to maintain its current business strategy.
+In addition, to the extent we seek to leverage Freedom Mortgage's relationships with third parties to generate future investment opportunities, Freedom Mortgage will be under no obligation to co-invest with us in the future or assist us in generating such opportunities, other than pursuant to the terms of our strategic alliance agreements.
+Freedom Mortgage will be under no obligation, under the terms of our strategic alliance agreements or otherwise, to offer prime jumbo mortgage loans or residential mortgage assets other than Excess MSRs and Freedom Mortgage may offer those assets to third parties without offering such assets to us.